jeffbass/com-yin-yang-ranch/docs/native-plants/index.md

 ![Figs Poppies Raised Bed](../images/figs-poppies-hugel.jpg)

 ## Letting Wildlife Win
-The crittters got almost all of our vegetables.
+The critters got almost all of our vegetables.
 And we realized that growing vegetables with chlorinated tap water was not as effective as buying vegetables from our local organic farmers who are using well water.
 So we decided to plant various native plants that make the best use of our limited rainwater and